Byte Bot

 3. Stronger Coding Than Opus 4.5

-The most significant finding: in coding workflows, Sonnet 5 outperforms Opus 4.5.
-Testers note "stronger coding output" particularly in structured generation tasks, API implementations, and complex refactoring operations.
+The most significant finding: in coding workflows, Sonnet 4.6 outperforms Opus 4.5.
+Users prefer Sonnet 4.6 over Opus 4.5 59% of the time, particularly in structured generation tasks, API implementations, and complex refactoring operations.

 The Benchmark Trajectory

-Claude's SWE-Bench scores have improved 67% in 18 months.
-Sonnet 5's 82.1% breaks the 80% "human parity" threshold that many considered the ceiling for AI coding assistants:
+Claude's SWE-Bench scores have improved dramatically in 18 months.
+Sonnet 4.6's 80.2% matches the 80% "human parity" threshold that many considered the ceiling for AI coding assistants:

 SWE-Bench Verified scores for Claude models.
 Feb 2026 data is projected.

-The trajectory tells the story: each Sonnet generation narrows the gap with Opus, and Sonnet 5 finally surpasses it.
+The trajectory tells the story: each Sonnet generation narrows the gap with Opus, and Sonnet 4.6 finally matches it at a fraction of the cost.

 The Pricing Advantage